 Let’s start with the materials used to make the charcoal mix or blend.
 The materials used to make charcoal are essential since a good blend of materials will dictate the end product’s quality.

 The best hardwood lump natural charcoal brands will use top-quality South American hardwoods, and others will use a mix of oak, hickory, maple, and walnut to their mix.
-Some cuts off woods will yield different flavors, and other cuts of wood will burn faster.
+Some cuts off woods will yield different flavor profiles, and other cuts of wood will burn faster.

 Choosing a charcoal mix that best suits your cooking style and flavor takes time and patience.
 No one can tell you what wood combination works best.
-We all have our own tastes and flavors we like.
+We all have our own tastes and flavor profile we like.

 Generally, you do not want to use charcoal made from recycled materials containing chemicals or preservatives that your meat can absorb.